 You think hard about it.

-At the end, you just say no.
+And in the end, you say “no.”

-#2 – The Day You Learn How Interest Works
+Milestone #2: The Day You Learn How Interest Works

 “Oh crap.
-Why would anyone want to go into high interest debt?”
+Why would anyone want to go into high-interest debt?”

 That’s your thought after noticing that your debt balances are not going down.
-Yes, you’re making the payments but the debt is still there.
+Yes, you’re making the payments.
+But the debt is still there.

-To your amazement, you learn how much that debt is costing you.
-Making the minimum payment of $383 on your $35,000 of student loans, at a 5.7% rate, means you’ll pay $46,014.
+To your amazement, you learn exactly how much your debt is costing you.
+Making the minimum payment of $383 on your $35,000 of student loan debt, at a 5.7% rate, means you’ll pay $46,014.

-#3 – The Book You Can’t Put Down
+Milestone #3: The Book You Can’t Put Down

 You have some momentum going in your financial life.
-At the library, you find yourself in the 332s (the personal finance section).
+At the library, you find yourself in the 332s — the personal finance section.

 That night you start reading it and can’t put it down.

-You pick up a few tips here and there that allows you to pay off your debt faster.
-But the big change this book brings is in your perspective.
-You want to learn more.
-Do more.
+You pick up a few tips here and there that allow you to pay off your debt faster.
+You start to understand how the stock market works.

-*For me, that book was The Boglehead’s Guide to Investing.
+For me, that book was The Bogleheads’ Guide To Investing.

 Other books that can help shape your perspective: